 How does the model factor in rivers with large seasonally dynamic river widths (e.g. northern ice melt period)?
 Based on the “test data” used, coverage is limited in certain regions, e.g. Arctic which experience dramatic shifts in river hydrology during the ice-melt period.
 Does the BIKER algorithm capture rivers that experience extreme events?

 We thank the reviewer for this comment.
 Given its direct reliance on SWOT hydraulics data, BIKER has no problem capturing large seasonally dynamic rivers, and one of the exciting opportunities for BIKER is quantifying how much GHG fluxes vary in the large, seasonally dynamic rivers in the Arctic.
 However, while SWOT will provide river widths and water surface slopes during overbank events, the physics underpinning BIKER do not theoretically allow for the inversion of flood events.
-Real-world use of BIKER would necessitate the identification (via a heuristic such as the river width return period of 2 years) and removal of overbank events from the SWOT timeseries.
+Using BIKER across a full hydrograph including floods would necessitate the identification (via a heuristic such as the river width return period of 2 years) and removal of overbank events from the SWOT timeseries.
 This is true for many of the SWOT discharge algorithms as well.
 To clarify this in the main text, we add the following at line ___:

 Finally, because of its reliance on Manning’s equation and hydraulic geometry (section 3.2.1), BIKER cannot invert overbank flow events, similar to many SWOT discharge algorithms.
 This concept is an important distinction that must be accounted for when BIKER is run on real-world SWOT data, though future work should also look to couple floodplain flow laws with BIKER to capture gas exchange in seasonally-inundated floodplains.